 However, to battle the no poo movement, and to get women washing their hair in water more often, shampoo makers have launched new ranges designed to encourage more regular washing, experts at Kantar said.

-For example L’Oreal has recently launched two low sulfate shampoos, one of which is designed to avoid stripping the colour out of dyed hair.
-While the other has oils for maintaining long hair.
+For example, L’Oreal recently launched two low sulfate shampoos, one of which is designed to avoid stripping the color out of dyed hair.
+The other one contains oils for maintaining long hair.

-Hair stylist, Anna Cofone, argued that less frequent hair washing was good for hair health.
-She said: “Our hair loves the oils that are produced naturally by the scalp; they help to keep hair moisturised and healthy.
+Hair stylist Anna Cofone argued that less frequent hair washing is good for hair health.
+She said, “Our hair loves the oils that are produced naturally by the scalp; they help to keep hair moisturised and healthy.
 Ideally, you should go for three or four days between washes.”

 The idea that your hair needs chemicals to be healthy is crazy!
-And frankly, the commercial shampoo marketers are genius to convince us of that.
+And frankly, the commercial shampoo marketers are great at convincing us of that.
 Natural, nourishing, healthy ingredients is what makes natural, nourished, healthy hair.

 Commercial shampoo is great at removing dirt from your hair.
-In addition, it’s great at removing natural oils, called sebum, from your hair.
-Two things happen next.
+In addition, it is great for removing natural oils, called sebum, from your hair.
+But two things happen next.

 Ike of Spain via Flickr